 As the market leader in offshore drilling, Transocean has attracted the most qualified Board of Directors and leadership team in the industry.
-The current terms of all of our directors will expire at the 2023 Annual General Meeting.
+The terms of all of our current directors will expire at the 2024 Annual General Meeting, including the term for Edward R. Muller, who has been a member of the Board of Directors since 2008.
+Mr. Muller is retiring from the Company's Board of Directors following the 2024 Annual General Meeting in accordance with our Corporate Governance Guidelines.
+The Company extends its sincere thanks to Mr. Muller for his years of service and many contributions to the Company's success.

 In recent years, we have added new members to our Board of Directors, each of whom contributes to the diversity of experience and background of our Board of Directors.
-This year, Domenic J. "Nick" Dell'Osso, Jr. the President and Chief Executive Officer of Chesapeake Energy, has been nominated for election to the Company's board.
-Diane de Saint Victor, ABB Ltd's former General Counsel and Company Secretary, is leaving the Company's board.
-She was first elected as a director in 2020 and the Company appreciates her years of service.
+Our newest member, Domenic J. "Nick" Dell'Osso, Jr., President and Chief Executive Officer of Chesapeake Energy Corporation ("Chesapeake"), joined our Board of Directors last year.

-Each of our director nominees has a proven record of success and high integrity, and is committed to advancing our stakeholders' interests and enhancing the Company's sustainability goals and objectives.
-The diversity of our non-executive directors is reflected below.
+Each of our director nominees has a proven record of success and high integrity and is committed to advancing our stakeholders' interests and enhancing the Company's sustainability goals and objectives.
+The diversity of our directors is reflected below.

-During 2022, each of our directors attended at least 75% of the Board of Directors meetings and meetings of committees on which they served.
+During 2023, each of our current directors attended 100% of the Board of Directors' meetings and meetings of committees on which he or she served, except for Mr. Barker, whose attendance at one committee meeting was excused.

-Additional information regarding the director nominees for election is provided below and under Agenda Item 6.
+Additional information regarding the director nominees for election is provided below and under Agenda Item 5.

-COMMIT TEES OTHER DIRECTORS F OR ELECTION ECTOR INDEPENDENT AUDIT COMPENSATION FINANCE CORPORATE GOVERNANCE HEALTH, SAFETY, ENVIRONMENTAL AND SUSTAINABILITY CURRENT PUBLIC COMPANY BOARDS Glyn A. Barker Former Vice Chair-U.K., PwC LLP 69 2012 1 • C • 3 1 Vanessa C.L.
-Chang Former Director and Shareholder of EL & EL Investments 70 2012 1 C 1 E Frederico F. Curado Former CEO, Ultrapar S.A.
-61 2013 1 C 2 0 Chadwick C. Deaton Former Executive Chair and CEO, Baker Hughes Incorporated 70 2012 1 1 R Domenic J. "Nick" Dell'Osso, Jr. President and Chief Executive Officer, Chesapeake Energy 46 No ominee 1 1 Vincent J. Intrieri Founder and CEO, VDA Capital Management LLC 66 2014 1 • C 1 - Samuel J. Merksamer Partner, Softbank Investment Advisers 42 2013 1 • 2 Contraction of the second Frederik W. Mohn Owner and Managing Director, Perestroika AS; former Director and Chair, Songa Offshore SE 46 2018 1 1 Edward R. Muller Former Chair and CEO, GenOn Energy, Inc.; former Vice Chair, NRG Energy, Inc. 70 2008 1 C • 1 R. Margareth Øvrum Former Executive Vice President for Equinor Development and Production Brazil 64 2021 1 • 3 Jeremy D. Thigpen CEO, Transocean Ltd. 48 2015 0 IEETINGS IN 2022: BO COARD AND COMMITTE 8 4 4 4 4 Committee Member 9 Committe ial exper YSE) E Board of Directo determined by th ors in accordance and regulations
+COMMIT TEES HEALTH, SAFETY, ENVIRONMENTAL IRECTORS F OR ELECTION AGE DIRECTOR SINCE INDEPENDENT AUDIT COMPENSATION FINANCE CORPORATE GOVERNANCE AND SUSTAINABILITY COMPAN Glyn A. Barker Former Vice Chair- U.K., PwC LLP 70 2012 1 @ • 1 Vanessa C.L.
+Chang Former Director and Shareholder of EL & EL Investments Ltd. 71 2012 1 1 E C Frederico F. Curado Former President and CEO, Embraer S.A.
+62 2013 1 • 2 9 Chadwick C. Deaton Former Executive Chair and CEO, Baker Hughes Incorporated 71 2012 1 1 B. Domenic J. "Nick" Dell'Osso, Jr. President and Chief Executive Officer, Chesapeake 47 2023 1 • 1 Vincent J. Intrieri Founder and CEO, VDA Capital Management LLC 67 2014 1 • • 1 9 Samuel J. Merksamer Former Managing Director, Icahn Capital LP 43 2013 1 • 2 9 Frederik W. Mohn Owner and Managing Director, Perestroika AS; former Director and Chair, Songa Offshore SE 47 2018 1 • 1 Margareth Øvrum Former Executive Vice President for Equinor ASA, Development and Production Brazil 65 2021 1 • 3 Jeremy D. Thigpen CEO, Transocean Ltd. 49 2015 0 EETINGS IN 2023: B 9 4 4 4 4 mmittee Comm ittee financ Commit cial expe IYSE) E Board of Direc as determined by tors in accordances and regulations ce with